to4kawa/APT_technology/README.md

 # APT_technology
 Collect the technology to be used in APT

-It is associated with (https://github.com/aptnotes/data), (https://github.com/gasgas4/APT_CyberCriminal_Campagin)
+It is associated with [APTnotes data](https://github.com/aptnotes/data), [APT & CyberCriminal Campaign Collection](https://github.com/gasgas4/APT_CyberCriminal_Campagin)

 ##2016
 * June 13 - [The New Raa Ransomware is Created Entirely Using Javascript](http://www.bleepingcomputer.com/news/security/the-new-raa-ransomware-is-created-entirely-using-javascript/)